- Canary Islands

 From Arguineguin, it's easy to get to Anfi, one of the best beaches in Gran Canaria, extremely popular and extremely beautiful (it's popular for a very good reason).

 Patalavaca is only a short stroll away, so you can simply walk there on a day during your stay.
+It took us around 20 minutes walking along the coastline from our apartment in Arguineguin to get to Patalavaca.

 Spend a day on the beach and try some of the many local bars and restaurants - what more can you wish for during a relaxing holiday in Gran Canaria?